Peer to Peer Personal Loans

 Total Amount Payable: This is the amount you will pay if you repay your loan in full over the full term agreed and make all payments on time.
 The Total Amount Payable consists of:

-Amount of Credit: How much you request to borrow
+1) Amount of Credit: How much you request to borrow.

-Carilend Fee: This is what you pay Carilend.
-The fee is spread over the life of your loan and included in your monthly installment.
+3) Carilend Fee: This is what you pay Carilend.
+The fee is spread over the life of your loan and included in your monthly instalment.
 It covers:

-- The arranging and managing your loan (B$150 in Barbados)
+- The arranging and managing your loan (B$250 in Barbados).

 APR (Annual Percentage Rate): The total cost of your loan as an annual percentage.
 This is useful to compare loans.